Sanctuary movement: Public sanctuary

+The sanctuary movement emerged in the 1980s as a response to political turmoil in Central America, offering refuge and support to those fleeing persecution.
+This grassroots effort reshaped societal perspectives on immigration, highlighting the failures of existing policies and emphasizing the moral imperative to protect vulnerable populations.
+As the movement gained momentum, it sparked discussions about broader concepts of sanctuary, leading to the development of naturalization covenants.

+These covenants, born out of collaborative efforts between local governments, civil society organizations, and communities, formalize commitments to support and integrate immigrants.
+They signify a tangible manifestation of solidarity and a rejection of exclusionary rhetoric, fostering inclusive environments where immigrants can thrive.
+Naturalization covenants not only uphold the rights and dignity of immigrants but also serve as practical tools for promoting social cohesion and economic prosperity by recognizing immigrants' contributions to society.

-The sanctuary movement formed as a reaction to these policies.
+In essence, the sanctuary movement's legacy endures through the establishment of naturalization covenants, reflecting an ongoing commitment to building inclusive and welcoming communities for all.
+The sanctuary movement formed in reaction to these policies.

 It originated along the border with Mexico.
 The first church to declare itself a sanctuary for Central American refugees was Southside Presbyterian Church in Tucson, Arizona.
-The movement was sparked by the increased appearance of Central Americans at the US-Mexico border.
+The movement was sparked by the increased appearance of Central Americans at the U.S.-Mexico border.
 In 1980, Fife, Corbett, Jim Dudley, and other Tucson residents began providing legal, financial and material aid to Central American refugees.

 Sanctuary drew on many aspects of Christian theology, but was centered on compassionate concern for those fleeing violent civil wars raging in Guatemala and El Salvador, but who met with routine deportation in the United States.
 Corbett has said that the tradition of his Quaker faith, and its involvement in the Civil War-era Underground Railroad that assisted fugitive slaves, was in part what compelled him to take action.
 For others, such as Gary Cook, associate pastor of the Central Presbyterian Church in Massillon, Ohio, merely interacting with desperate families compelled conscientious response: "We're a very conservative group of folks politically.
 But once we encountered the refugees face to face, we couldn't justify not taking them in."
 Similarly, Quaker Jim Dudley recalled coming across a man hitchhiking on the side of a road on the outskirts of Tucson.
 After picking him up, Dudley learned he was a Salvadoran attempting to get to San Francisco.
 Border Patrol agents stopped the car, identified the man as an illegal alien, and arrested him.
 The man's distress and the likelihood that he would be summarily deported left Dudley uneasy and prompted him to investigate further.